to Pet Health Network or

 Preventive care testing often includes the following:

-• Antibody tests to identify if your pet has been exposed to tick-borne or other infectious diseases
+• Tests to identify if your pet may have heartworm, tick-borne or other infectious diseases

 • A complete blood count to rule out blood-related conditions